+Step 1.
 Check the thickness of the batter.
-Above photo shows a batter that will give you a high rise but it is a little too thick.
-Thin it with about 1 to 2 Tbsp of milk and not more.
+A thick batter that will give you a high rise but the pancake will be a little hard.
+Thin batter with about 1 to 2 Tbsp of milk and not more.
 You will then get a batter that like the one in the photo below.
-The batter should not be runny.
+Pancake batter should not be runny.
 You should see little air bubbles in the batter if the batter has recently been mixed.

-The teflon coated fry pan should be oiled with a piece of oiled tissue.
+STEP 2.
+A non-stick fry pan should be lightly oiled with a piece of oiled muslin/tissue.
 Heat pan over a medium low fire for 1 min or so.
 Use a small ladle and pour batter into pan.

 If you have some Del Monte type bananas, peel and slice them.
 Place slices onto the cooking pancake batter.
 Another variation would be to add 1/2 C frozen or fresh blueberries into the batter and mix, then scoop onto heated fry pan to cook.

 Flip the pancake over to cook the other side.
 Pay attention to the level of the heat being applied to the fry pan.
 Photo below shows the size of the gas fire for my double ring burner.
 It is low.

 SERVES 6 (2 pancakes each)

 Dry: Sift these together into a medium size bowl

 - 2 tsps baking powder